pimcore/data-importer/doc/01_Installation.md

 # Installation
 ## Required Bundles
-This bundle depends on Pimcore [Datahub bundle](https://github.com/pimcore/data-hub).
-This needs to be installed first.
+This bundle depends on Pimcore [Datahub bundle](https://github.com/pimcore/data-hub) and Pimcore ApplicationLogger bundle.
+Those need to be installed and registered first.

 ## Installation Process
 ### For Pimcore >= 10.5